phaustin/quantecon-example/book/docs/python_oop.md

 Classes are blueprints that help you build objects according to your own specifications.

-It takes a little while to get used to the syntax so we\'ll provide plenty of examples.
+It takes a little while to get used to the syntax so we'll provide plenty of examples.

-We\'ll use the following imports:
+We'll use the following imports:

 ```{code-cell} ipython3
 import numpy as np